elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

         name = "people"
 ```

-Note that inner classes do not need to be defined with a custom base class; these should be standard Pydantic model
+Inner classes do not need to be defined with a custom base class; these should be standard Pydantic model
 classes.
 The attributes defined in these classes can include Elasticsearch annotations, as long as they are given
 in an `Annotated` type hint.